Free Initial Assessment

 Mothers automatically have parental responsibility for their children.
 Fathers usually share parental responsibility if they are either married to the child’s mother or named on the birth certificate (if the child was born after 4th May 2006).

-Davisons Law can assist you with a Change of Name
+Davisons Change of Name Solicitors

 Whether you wish to change your name or the name of your child, Davisons Legal can help you.

-Our solicitors have helped families change their child’s name due to mistakes on a birth certificate and adoption and new family circumstances.
+Our expert family law solicitors have helped families change their child’s name due to mistakes on a birth certificate and adoption and new family circumstances.
 We have also helped individuals who want to change their name to feel part of a new family, to honour someone they love, or as part of changing their gender.

 Have any questions or need any help?

-Our team of specialist lawyer are experts in their field.
+Our team of specialist lawyers are experts in their field.
 Be confident in their advice and decisions to help get the right outcome for you.
 Contact us today to see how we can help

-Change of Name FAQs
+Change of Name Solicitors FAQs

 You do not need a Deed Poll to change the surname of an adopted child to your family surname.